 "Whispers of the wild"

-Lake Mburo National Park’s rolling hills, acacia woodland and expansive wetland system offers a stunning backdrop to view the parks large game herds including impala, zebra, eland and buffalo.
-This park is also home to a small breeding group of Rothschild's giraffe, introduced from Murchison Falls National Park in 2015.
-With zebra and giraffe absent from Queen Elizabeth National Park, but lions and elephant herds absent from Lake Mburo National Park combining a visit to both parks will certainly compliment your safari adventure!
-Lake Mburo National Park also offers plenty of additional activities to game drives, such as walking safaris, mountain biking, and horseback riding on the savannah plains, as well a nocturnal game drives to seek out the elusive leopards!
+Lake Mburo National Park’s rolling hills, acacia woodland and expansive wetland system offer a stunning backdrop to view the park's large game herds including impala, zebra, eland and buffalo.
+This park is also home to a small breeding group of Rothschild's giraffes, introduced from Murchison Falls National Park in 2015.
+With zebras and giraffes absent from Queen Elizabeth National Park, but lions and elephant herds absent from Lake Mburo National Park combining a visit to both parks will certainly compliment your safari adventure!
+Lake Mburo National Park also offers plenty of additional activities to game drives, such as walking safaris, mountain biking, and horseback riding on the savannah plains, as well as a nocturnal game drives to seek out the elusive leopards!
 Despite being Uganda’s smallest park, it is a compact gem that is conveniently located close to a highway that connects Kampala to Uganda’s western region, the perfect stop off point on your journey through the west of Uganda!

 "Coffee and cascading waterfalls"